PowerShell/DscResources/Naming.md

 Even with the "Dsc" suffix,
-the module should include the metadata tag "DSCResource" to clearly identify it in the [gallery](http://powershellgallery.com).
+the module should include the metadata tag "DSCResource" to clearly identify it in the [PowerShell Gallery](http://powershellgallery.com).

 ## High Quality Resource Module